The Summer Program

 THEY ARE MOTIVATED

 Students enter Breakthrough the summer after 6th grade, and commit for six years.
 During 7th, 8th, and 9th grade, they receive a total of 120 extra days of academic enrichment.
 They apply for scholarship opportunities, and pass at least two honors courses in school.
-Students are also provided ongoing, multifaceted support via ACT/SAT test prep, leadership opportunities, and college counseling through high school to college.
+Students are also provided ongoing, multifaceted support via ACT test prep, leadership opportunities, and college counseling through high school to college.

 THEY DEMONSTRATE NEED